 Students pursuing this option will be advised by the Allied Health Sciences Division.

-This program is designed for students who plan to enter the career field upon graduation.
+This program is designed for students who plan to enter the workforce upon graduation.
 It is not designed for students who intend to transfer to a baccalaureate degree program.

 Roane State Community College is a TBR and AA/EEO employer and does not discriminate against students, employees, or applicants for admission or employment on the basis of race, color, religion, creed, national origin, sex, sexual orientation, gender identity/expression, disability, age, status as a protected veteran, genetic information, or any other legally protected class with respect to all employment, programs and activities sponsored by Roane State.
 View full non-discrimination policy.